-Surgeons typically rely on a patient’s CT, MRI or X-ray to aid in pre-operative planning
+Surgeons typically rely on 2D patient scans to aid in diagnosis and pre-operative planning

 These commonly used 2D images make conceptualizing complex three-dimensional anatomical structures a difficult task for even the most experienced surgeon.